 “I feel miserable.”

 Sound familiar?
-As you make your way into week two of your keto journey, you may feel pretty lousy.
+As you make your way through the first week or second week of a ketogenic diet, you may feel pretty lousy.
 But don’t despair!
-This is actually a good thing, because general malaise is an indication that what you’re doing is working and your body is making the bumpy transition from burning glucose (sugar) for energy to burning fat!
-In fact, the unpleasant symptoms associated with the keto transition are so common there’s a name for them: the “keto flu” or the “carb flu”.
+This is actually a good thing, because general malaise is an indication that what you’re doing is working and your body is making the bumpy transition from burning glucose (carbohydrates/sugar) for energy to burning fat through ketosis (ketones)!
+In fact, the unpleasant side effects associated with the keto transition are so common there’s a name for them: the “keto flu” or the “carb flu.”